Stanford Solar Car Project

 The Stanford Solar Car Project (SSCP) is a student group at Stanford University that designs, builds, tests, and races solar-powered vehicles.
 The SSCP, a student-run, donation-funded organization, has been building and racing solar-powered vehicles since 1986.
 It has competed and placed at The World Solar Challenge, the Global Green Challenge, and American Solar Challenge.

 The Stanford Solar Car Project has historically prided itself on being a completely student-run project.
 There is no faculty involvement at a managerial or technical level; faculty involvement is limited to advocacy and fundraising.

 The project is open to Stanford students in all fields of study and seeks to educate groups on and off campus about applied engineering and renewable energy.
 The project works at the Volkswagen Automotive Innovation Lab, a building shared with the Stanford DARPA Grand Challenge team, the Dynamic Design Lab, and other automotive research groups.
 However, work on the car continues at all times during the week, especially in the weeks and months leading up to a race.

-The project's newest vehicle, Azimuth, is currently in development for the 2022-2023 season and is expected to be finished in late 2022.
+The team’s newest vehicle, Azimuth, was completed in the summer of 2024, and subsequently placed second in the 2025 Electrek Formula Sun Grand Prix in Bowling Green, KY.

 Past cars

 The Stanford Solar Car Project has a long history of designing and racing innovative solar-powered race cars.
 Past cars include SUnSUrfer, SUnBurner, AfterBurner, AfterBurner II, Third Degree Burner, BackBurner (an alumni project), Back 2 Back Burner, Solstice, Equinox, Apogee, Xenith, Luminos, and Arctan.

+Afterburner (1996–97) had ASE 800 watts solar cells, used a 300 lb lead-acid battery, and weighed 800 lb in U.S. competitions.
+In Japanese competitions an 150 lb battery was used.